 - Emergency: This filter allows you to select for Bad Samaritan laws based on the relevant emergency.
 The options include criminal activity, emergencies unrelated to crime, or either such situation.

 - Age of Victim: This filter allows you to select Bad Samaritan laws based on any victim age restriction in the statutes.
-The options include selection for Bad Samaritan laws that apply only when the victim is under the age of 12, under the age of 14, a child (without age specification), under the age of 18, an adult (without age specification), or the age of the victim is unspecified.
+The options include selection for Bad Samaritan laws that apply only when the victim is a child, under the age of 7, under the age of 12, under the age of 14, under the age of 18, under the age of 21, an adult (without age specification), or the age of the victim is unspecified.
+Some Bad Samaritan laws may be associated with more than one age of victim, as in when a law imposes a duty to report on abuse of a “child” and then defines “child” to mean a person under 18 years of age.

 - Punishment Permitted: This filter allows you to select Bad Samaritan laws based on the punishment that the statute permits.
 The options include only imprisonment; only a fine; a fine and/or imprisonment; corrective labor and/or public censure; fine, imprisonment, and/or corrective labor; or the statue doesn’t indicate any particular punishment.
 For options that include more than one type of punishment, the filter will include only those laws that allow for all of those types of punishment.
 Thus, if a law is punishable only by fine, it will not be included when the filter for “fine, imprisonment, or corrective labor” is selected.